 Frequently asked questions about rhinoplasty cost in the UK

-How much does rhinoplasty cost in the UK in 2026?
+How much does rhinoplasty cost in London in 2026?

 Why is rhinoplasty more expensive in London than the rest of the UK?

-London hospital fees are roughly 10 to 20% higher than regional facilities.
-London consultants tend to be higher-volume specialists with higher indemnity premiums.
-London also has the highest concentration of fellowship-trained rhinoplasty surgeons in the country.
-The London premium for primary rhinoplasty is around 40% over the national average.
+The premium is real but smaller than folklore suggests.
+Published regional guide totals reach £9,650 (Newcastle) against London consultant prices of £6,500 to £12,500.
+London hospital fees are roughly 10 to 20% higher, London consultants tend to be higher-volume specialists with higher indemnity premiums, and London has the highest concentration of fellowship-trained rhinoplasty surgeons in the country.

 Is rhinoplasty covered by BUPA, AXA Health or WPA?